Farquhar-Reese/CPA02/README.md

 Here is a link to my our movie demonstrating the use of our this application: https://drive.google.com/file/d/1kOvaeWRWtPulbYiukopZkhATOZQFh3oB/view?usp=sharing

+want to see the live build?
+Click on this link: https://hacker-finder69.herokuapp.com/

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org and cd into the folder